pulumi/pulumi/CONTRIBUTING.md

 This repository does not actually create any real cloud resources as part of testing, but still uses Pulumi.com to store information abot some synthetic resources it creates during testing.
 Other repositories may require additional setup before running tests (most often this is just setting a few environment variables that tell the tests some information about how to use the cloud provider we are testing).
 Please see the `CONTRIBUTING.md` file in the repository, which will explain what additional configuration needs to be done before running tests.

+Pulumi integration tests make use of the Go test runner.
+When using Go 1.10 or above, we recommend setting the `GOCACHE` environment variable to `off` to avoid erroneously caching test results.

 ## Submitting a Pull Request

 For contributors we use the standard fork based workflow.
 Fork this repository, create a topic branch, and start hacking away.
 When you're ready, make sure you've run the tests (`make travis_pull_request` will run the exact flow we run in CI) and open your PR.